codelassey/GO2COD_PY_03/README.md

 cd GO2COD_PY_03

 ```
- 2. Place your preferred sound file in the project folder and name it alarm_sound.mp3 (or update the filename in the code).
+ 2. If you do not prefere the alarm sound that comes with this code, place your preferred sound file in the project folder and name it alarm_sound.mp3 (or update the filename in the code).

  3. Run the script:
 ```
 python3 alarmclock.py
 ```

  4. Enter the alarm time in HH:MM format when prompted (e.g., 07:30 for 7:30 AM).

  5. The script will notify you and play a sound when the time is reached.